mozilla/mozilla-opennews/what/fellowships/partnerguidelines/index.md

 If you want to learn more about how to become involved as a OpenNews Fellowship Partner for 2016, [please contact us](mailto:info@opennews.org).
 We’d love to chat, but please do fill out the form as well.
 We’ll accept applications from news organizations from April 1-24, review the applications and interview candidates in May, and announce  the 2016 cohort of fellowship partners in early June when we start the fellowship search.

 If being a Fellowship partner doesn’t sound like a fit for your news organization, please [check out the other ways](/newspartners/) OpenNews partners with newsrooms.

+__Note:__ If you're having trouble saving this form, your answers may have reached the text limit for Google Forms.
+Please feel free to shorten your answer here and [email us your full response](mailto:info@opennews.org).

 <div id="form"></div>
 <iframe src="https://docs.google.com/forms/d/1K6mz3_NMzcS4mKtZFPQdy1eGXK3lnbWcJ-0zFhvycyk/viewform?embedded=true" width="600" height="4000" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe>